Subhoshri/Web-Side-Scroll/README.md

 # Quidditch Quest

-Welcome to *Quidditch Quest*, a side-scrolling game inspired by the magical world of wizards!
+Welcome to *Quidditch Quest*, a beginner side-scrolling game inspired by the magical world of wizards!
 Navigate through challenging obstacles, pass through enchanted hoops, and answer timed questions to progress through the game.

 Access The Game Here: [Quidditch Quest](https://quidditch-quest.netlify.app/)